-Each one of our 2017 PCRF Scholarship Awardees have a unique story to tell.
-Stories about strength, resilience and overcoming adversity.
+Each one of our 2017 PCRF Scholarship Awardees has a unique story to tell.
+Stories about strength, resilience, and overcoming adversity.
 Stories that continue after a cancer diagnosis.

 2017 Scholarship Awardee: Dante

 We’d like you to meet Dante, a young man who has a bright future ahead of him and doesn’t take one second of his life for granted.

 “My name is Dante H. Guzman and I was seven years old when I was diagnosed with Myxopapillary Ependymoma, a type of tumor that arises from the central nervous system.
 When I was seven years old, my back was hurting so much that I could not sleep on my back.
 The pain was so severe that I fainted and my mother immediately took me to the hospital.
 An MRI concluded I had tumors in my spine that needed to be removed promptly.